gflohr/trivy-ignore-check/README.md

 ## Pipeline Integration

-The tool terminates with exit code 0 (success) if no unnecessary ignore entries have been found or 1 (failure) if there were such entries.
+The tool terminates with exit code 0 (success) if no unnecessary ignore entries have been found or 2 if there were such entries.
+Every other error code means that the tool has failed for some other reason.
 It is probably a good idea to make these failures non-fatal, and let the pipeline continue with a warning.